Tayoso/openreach_case_study/README.md

 **Phase 2**

-- 2 weeks for model deployment; looking at the pipeline and frequency of running the model
+- 2 weeks for model deployment
-- 6 weeks for model serving a frontend UI on GCP app engine using a rest endpoint and adding selected features to the product.
+- 6 weeks for model serving
-- 2 weeks for model monitoring; How do you know that a feature you overlooked is doing better?
-The model pipeline will inform you if you need to retrain.
-Reproducibility and scalability so as to reproduce quickly and reduce latency.
+- 2 weeks for model monitoring
-- Model maintenance is an ongoing process and will take up to 2 weeks to set up notifications that will prompt actions to be taken where new features are available to retrain the model.
-Here, we answer questions pertaining to the longevity of the model.
+- 2 weeks for model maintenance

 #### How will you prioritise features?